Jake Thompson

-Jacob Keith Thompson (born January 31, 1994) is an American professional baseball pitcher for the Leones de Yucatán of the Mexican League.
-He previously played in Major League Baseball (MLB) for the Philadelphia Phillies and for the Lotte Giants of the KBO League.
+Jacob Keith Thompson (born January 31, 1994) is an American professional baseball pitcher for the Piratas de Campeche of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, and in the KBO League for the Lotte Giants.

 Career

 Amateur career

 Thompson attended Rockwall-Heath High School in Heath, Texas.
 There, in his senior year he was 12-3 with a 1.90 ERA and batted .504 with 15 home runs and 58 RBIs in 131 at bats, and Baseball America named him a First-Team High School All-American.
 He committed to attend Texas Christian University (TCU) on a college baseball scholarship to play for the TCU Horned Frogs baseball team.
 However, the Detroit Tigers selected Thompson in the second round of the 2012 MLB draft, and he signed with the Tigers for a $532,000 signing bonus.

+Detroit Tigers

 Minor leagues

-He made his professional debut for the Gulf Coast Tigers of the Rookie-level Gulf Coast League, recording six strikeouts over four innings with one hit allowed.
+He made his professional debut for the Gulf Coast League Tigers of the Rookie-level Gulf Coast League, recording six strikeouts over four innings with one hit allowed.
 He finished his first season 1–2 with a 1.91 earned run average (ERA) and 31 strikeouts over 28 1/3 innings in seven starts.
 Right-handed batters hit .125 against him.

-Thompson played the 2013 season with the West Michigan Whitecaps of the Class A Midwest League.
+Thompson played the 2013 season with the West Michigan Whitecaps of the Single-A Midwest League.
 He pitched in 17 games with 16 starts, going 3–3 with a 3.13 ERA and 91 strikeouts in 83 1/3 innings.
-He started the 2014 season with the Lakeland Flying Tigers of the Class A-Advanced Florida State League.
+He started the 2014 season with the Lakeland Flying Tigers of the High-A Florida State League.
 He was a mid-season Florida State League All Star.
-In July, Thompson played in the All-Star Futures Game, and was promoted to the Erie SeaWolves of the Class AA Eastern League.
+In July, Thompson played in the All-Star Futures Game, and was promoted to the Erie SeaWolves of the Double-A Eastern League.